SjbCodingClub2022/AdvancedChallenges/SkillAssesments/BasicListUsage/readme.md

 # Problem

-You are tasked with finding the boolean result of whether each integer in the list, provided for you, is GREATER than FIVE
+You are tasked with finding the boolean result of whether each integer in the list GREATER than FIVE

 The the boolean values will be stored in a new list, that you will be required to define